-Today, the CRI offers three degree programs integrated in the Bettencourt curriculum: an undergraduate program (Licence Frontières du Vivant, FdV, Paris-Descartes University), a masters program (Interdisciplinary Approaches to Life Sciences, AIV Master, Paris-Descartes University, Paris-Diderot University), and a doctoral program (Frontiers of Life, Ecole doctorale 474 Frontières du Vivant, FdV).
+Today, the CRI offers three degree programs integrated in the Bettencourt curriculum: an undergraduate program (Licence Frontières du Vivant, FdV, Paris-Descartes University), two masters program (Interdisciplinary Approaches to Life Sciences AIV Master and EdTech Master.
+The two programs are co-hosted by Paris-Descartes University and Paris-Diderot University), and a doctoral program (Frontiers of Life, Ecole doctorale Frontières du Vivant, FdV).

 The CRI’s dedicated facilities host visiting professors, a variety of courses, and many student clubs.

 The CRI’s main role is to promote new educational techniques and strategies to empower the students to take initiative and develop their own research projects.
 Mentors, research institutions, private companies, and foundations, such as the Bettencourt Foundation, provide the support for the student-created research projects and activities.